23 May 2023, 16:00 – 17:30 CEST, online

 The AMOC volume transport time series at 47N

 Monika Rhein, (IUP-MARUM, University Bremen)

 Monika Rhein is since 2000 the head of the Physical Oceanography department at the University Bremen.
 Her research interest includes ventilation and large-scale circulation in the Atlantic ocean.

 AMOC Webinar Series

-This webinar is the first of a series of AMOC webinars leading up to the Workshop on Meeting AMOC Observation Needs in a Changing Climate.
+This webinar is part of a series of AMOC webinars leading up to the Workshop on Meeting AMOC Observation Needs in a Changing Climate.